Ray Eldridge, Dean

 Joe Ivey, Executive Director, Center for Entrepreneurship

-Rob Touchstone, Director, Business as Mission
+Rob Touchstone, Director, Center for Business as Mission

 Mission - The College of Business will develop business leaders who embrace the values and virtues of Jesus.